 Fantastic Art, published in May 2004, brought together the most complete collection of the artist’s illustrations.
 This luxury, limited edition

 was published in two high-quality formats and was a clear indication of the importance of Luis Royo’s work.
 It was followed by The Labyrinth Tarot, a work in two formats: a pack of cards and an illustrated book.
-Then came his book Subversive Beauty, published in 2005, and the collection Wild Sketches, three books of manga-format sketches.
+Then came his book Subversive Beauty, published in 2005, and the collection Wild Sketches, three books of manga-format sketches, please visit my page https://xxx1.link.
 During these years, as he had become a cult figure, several heavy metal rock bands from different countries like Germany, Italy and Spain, used his pictures for CD and record sleeves.
 His work also extended to the design of fantasy pool cues, numerous puzzles, Zippo lighters, flags, posters, calendars and many other internationally-distributed merchandising products.

 In 2006, in conjunction with Romulo Royo, Luis Royo painted an enormous fresco in Moscow (Russia) – the huge painting of a dome, the author’s largest work to date.
 This work led to the publication of the book, Dome, which records the process and paintings.
 He went on to publish the book Dark Labyrinth, and the US-Japanese company Yamato produced his figure Medusa’s Gaze for sale, to be followed by other new figures in the years to come.
 In 2009, he published the illustrated book, Dead Moon, in collaboration with Rómulo Royo, to be followed by Dead Moon Epilogue.